Support Surges For 5 Kids Of Hudson County EMT Killed In Arizona Murder-Suicide

 The Hudson County community is rallying for five children whose mother and former North Bergen EMT was killed by her boyfriend, who then turned the gun on himself.

-Jasmine Berumen, 39, was fatally in the family’s Arizona home Aug.
+Jasmine Berumen, 39, was fatally shot in the family’s Arizona home Aug.
 20.

 Four of Berumen’s five children were home during the incident, and one of them made the initial call to police, according to a GoFundMe started for the family.